brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 }];
 ```

 At this point, the download will continue even if the user sends the app to the background.
-Keep in mind, however, that a FairPlay license rental duration begins from the point at which the license is requested.
+Keep in mind, however, that a FairPlay license rental duration begins from the time when the license is requested.

 In iOS 10.2 and earlier, license prelaoding is not possible.
 It's important to make sure that a video begins downloading before allowing the user to move the app to the background; this ensures that the FairPlay license has been established.
 To prevent issues with background license exchange we recommending limiting downloads to one or two videos at a time on iOS 10.2 and earlier.